eProsima/vulcanexus/docs/rst/tutorials/tools/fastdds_monitor/fastdds_monitor.rst

 ^^^^^

 Participants in ROS 2 are named :code:`/` by default.
-In order to differentiate them, it is possible to change the Participant's aliases within the *Fast DDS Monitor*.
+In order to differentiate them, it is possible to change the Participant's aliases within the *ROS 2 Monitor*.
 In this case, the :code:`vulcanexus-humble-talker` Participant would be the one with a writer, and the :code:`vulcanexus-humble-listener` Participant would be the one with a reader.

 .. figure:: /rst/figures/tutorials/tools/monitor_screenshots/alias.png